0455

 Scarcity is the foundation of the syllabus.
 Almost every other concept (price, demand, opportunity cost, market failure, trade) follows from it.

-Wants and needs together are unlimited: as soon as one is satisfied, another appears.
-Resources, by contrast, are limited, so wants always exceed what can be supplied.
+Needs are a limited set, but wants are unlimited: as soon as one is satisfied, another appears.
+Resources, by contrast, are finite, so wants always exceed what can be supplied.
+This is the wording the syllabus uses: finite resources and infinite wants.

 This is the single most common slip in the exam.